Warm Chocolate Truffle Cakes with Brandied Cherries

 Dark chocolate, when the percentage of cacao is at least 70%, is considered a super food by many health experts and is included in many lifestyle diets.
 The antioxidants in dark chocolate and cacao (flavanoids) protect the arteries by helping them to relax, allowing for better blood flow.
 A quarter ounce of dark chocolate every day has been shown to lower blood pressure without weight gain.
 Since almonds are also a super food, the ideal combination is a small piece of dark chocolate with almonds each day.
 My favorite brand of dark chocolate with almonds also has a touch of sea salt.
 It is my nightly splurge (which is on temporary hiatus).

 Warm Chocolate Truffle Cakes with Brandied Cherries were the perfect end to my “Last Supper” before the detox.
 While I only indulged in a small portion of the moist and mousse-like gem, it satisfied my craving for something totally luscious, rich, and chocolatey.
 These cakes are not molten cakes, so they will not have a gusher of hot chocolate lava ooze from their center when you first delve into the cake.
 Rather, they have a truffle-like consistency that is velvety and completely decadent.

-I used gorgeous cherries that were in my freezer from my friend’s farm and orchards in Montana to make the brandied cherries and I served the dessert with vanilla ice cream.
+I used gorgeous cherries that were in my freezer from my friend’s farm, orchards and vineyards in Montana to make the brandied cherries and I served the dessert with vanilla ice cream.
 The recipe for this dessert is from Small-Batch Baking for Chocolate Lovers, by Debby Maugans.